Visiting the Philippines

 Traffic and Driving Hazards

 Not really fit to be under the heading of ‘criminality’, but when you see the standard of driving in Manila you may reconsider!
 Be VERY careful when crossing the street anywhere in the Philippines.
-Zebra crossings mean nothing, and quite often, neither do traffic lights.
+Zebra crossings mean nothing, and quite often, neither do traffic lights, stop signs or one-way streets.
 Filipino drivers won’t look where they are going or avoid you – it is expected for you to leap out of the way.
 Stay vigilant and don’t walk close to a roadside.

 You’re a very brave person if you opt to drive your own/rental car in the Philippines.
 If you have a crash, you will probably get the blame regardless and have inflated bills/fines to pay.
 In the worst instances, local drivers may deliberately target/crash with you for that reason (and split the roadside ‘fines’ with the policeman).

-Always sit in the back-seat of a taxi/private car.
-This is more low-profile and reduces your risk from robbery and entrepreneur police.
+Always sit in the back seat of a taxi/private car and lock all passenger doors.
+This is more low-profile and reduces your risk from robbery and ‘entrepreneur’ police.
 Police are frequently known to pull-over cars bearing westerners and demand fines (for varying legitimate or illegitimate reasons).
 Even if riding a taxi, you (the passager) may be asked to pay a fine for the driver… just get out and catch a different taxi!

 Over-Charging

 Everyone from resorts (‘foreigner/tourist rates’) to trike drivers may grossly over-charge you.
 Negotiate prices unless you are sure they are genuinely ‘set’.
 If possible, pre-determine a fair price by consulting with locals.
-Try not to pay too much above the fair (local) rate – as it simply encourages more of the same behavior (ultimately to the long-term detriment of those concerned, who are losing out on future tourism development).
+Tell the person what you will pay, don’t ask them what you should pay.
+Try not to pay too much above the fair (local) rate – as it simply encourages more of the same behaviour (ultimately to the long-term detriment of those concerned, who are losing out on future tourism development).

 I have seen tourists charged more than 500% extra for taxis, trikes and purchases from small vendors.
 Some minor ‘inflation’ is to be expected, but daylight robbery must be discouraged.

-Don’t take over-charging personally, or get angry about it.
-That can not only cause repercussions, but also fails to recognize that people in poverty cannot help but resist the chance to earn more money from a ‘rich’ foreigner – it’s food in their children’s mouths.
+Philippines Travel Advice – Over-Charging: Don’t take over-charging personally, or get angry about it.
+That can not only cause repercussions but also fails to recognize that people in poverty cannot resist the chance to earn more money from a ‘rich’ foreigner – it’s food in their children’s mouths.
 Always keep smiling!

 Terrorism and Kidnapping

-There are on-going tensions/conflict in the Autonomous Region in Muslim Mindanao (Basilan, Lanao Del Sur, Maguindanao, Sulu and Tawi-Tawi) between Muslim separatists and the Philippine government.
+There are ongoing tensions/conflicts in the Autonomous Region in Muslim Mindanao (Basilan, Lanao Del Sur, Maguindanao, Sulu and Tawi-Tawi) between Muslim separatists and the Philippine government.

 Consult your embassy/foreign service for travel advice to this area.
 Inform your embassy in the Philippines of your itinerary if/when you travel there.